Archit1468/SQL-and-Tableau-Projects/README.md

 # Tableau Project SQL Queries

-  This is a continuation of the previous project which contains SQL queries used to generate tables to create a Dashboard in Tableau.
+  This is a continuation of the previous 'Covid Project' which contains SQL queries used to generate tables to create a Dashboard in Tableau.

   Dashboard : https://public.tableau.com/views/CovidDashboard_16305797863100/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link